icysnkrs/SNKRS-Bot/README.md

 1. Install node.js
 2. npm install -g axios
 3. npm install @playwright@1.44.1
+4. npm install mkdir
-4. npm install pkg (in case you want to use it as .exe)
+5. npm install pkg (in case you want to use it as .exe)

 ⭐ First steps: